egovernments/egov-smartcity-suite/README.md

    $ nohup ./standalone.sh -Dspring.profiles.active=production -b 0.0.0.0 &

   ```
+  In Mac OS, it may also required to specify `-Djboss.modules.system.pkgs=org.jboss.byteman`

   `-b 0.0.0.0` only required if application accessed using IP address or  domain name.

 6. Monitor the logs and in case of successful deployment, just hit `http://localhost:<YOUR_HTTP_PORT>/egi` in your favorite browser.